-Australia Day, 26 January, is the anniversary of the arrival of the First Fleet of 11 convict ships from Great Britain, and the raising of the Union Jack at Sydney Cove by its commander Captain Arthur Phillip, in 1788 (you can read a comprehensive history of the evolution of Australia Day here).
+Australia Day, 26 January, is the anniversary of the arrival of the First Fleet of 11 convict ships from Great Britain, and the raising of the Union Jack at Sydney Cove by its commander Captain Arthur Phillip, in 1788.
+As such, it is a day that many Aboriginal and Torres Strait Islander people see as a day of sorrow and mourning.

 Though 26 January marks this specific event, today Australia Day celebrations reflect contemporary Australia: our diverse society and landscape, our remarkable achievements and our bright future.
 It also is an opportunity to reflect on our nation's history, and to consider how we can make Australia an even better place in future.

-On Australia Day, half of the nation’s population of 24 million attend either an organised community event, or get together with family and friends with the intention of celebrating our national day.
+On Australia Day, more than half of the nation’s population of 24 million attend either an organised community event, or get together with family and friends with the intention of celebrating our national day.
 Many more spend the public holiday relaxing with family and friends.

 Yet Australia Day is much more than barbeques and fireworks.
 It is more than another public holiday.
 It is more than the pride and excitement of new citizens who call themselves Australian for the first time on 26 January after being conferred citizenship.